danahagist/100_Days_Of_ML_Code/activity.md

 - Problem Set 4 (Quartiles, Survey, Random Walk)

 ***Thoughts:***
-Another day of some great progress on Statistics...
+Another day of some great progress on Statistics.
+This is a pretty long course, but covers tons of valuable material.
+Similar to the SQL course I just completed, I can definitely see the value and will likely go through the material one more time to really internalize it.

 ***Link to Work:***
 None